NeurosnapInc/neurosnap/docs/source/index.rst

 Python package for working with Neurosnap programmatically.
 It includes:

 * A lightweight SDK wrapper for Neurosnap API endpoints.
-* Utility modules for common bioinformatics and cheminformatics tasks.
+* Utility modules for common bioinformatics, structural biology, and cheminformatics tasks.
 * Building blocks for sequence-centric and structure-aware pipeline development.

 Use this package when you need reproducible scripts, batch processing, notebook